nfdi4plants/ARC-specification/ARC specification.md

 Note:

-- All data missing proper anotation (e.g. assays, workflows, runs, or externals ) is considered additional payload independant of its location within the ARC.
+- All data missing proper annotation (e.g. assays, workflows, runs, or externals ) is considered additional payload independent of its location within the ARC.

 ### Top-level Metadata and Workflow Description